 - Did you offline download your maps or apps?

 I’m probably forgetting a few things but you catch my drift right?

-So there you have it.
 That’s a look inside my art of trip planning.
-It may seem to hardcore…or maybe not hardcore enough but to each’s own.
+It may seem too hardcore…or maybe not hardcore enough but to each’s own.
 My hope for this article is to give you new perspective from someone else that does a lot of trip planning.

 Stock images via Burst